nszumowski/game-night-manager/README.md

 - The games are initially pulled from an external API from BoardGameGeek using their BGG_XML_API2
 - The users invited to the game night group will vote on which board game to play for game night from their collected library of owned games
 - A game night group will have a chat, comment, or message board feature specific to planning that game night
-- Users can search and sort games by the number of players and playtime (number of plays and playtime will come with game XML from the BoardGameGeek API)
+- Users can search and sort games by the number of players and playtime (number of players and playtime will come with game XML from the BoardGameGeek API)

 ## Frontend